z-zawhtet-a/cifar-deep-learn/README.md

 cifar-deep-learn
 ================

-This is project to create Deep learning algorithm for CIFAR10
+This is project to create Deep learning algorithm to classify CIFAR10 dataset

 Main Aim:
 - Implementing Feature Extraction using RBM then classify using SVM